Do you feel repulsed by water and literally cannot bring yourself you drink more than one sip at a time? You may have something else going on.

 5. Cold Weather

 If you are the type of person who is ALWAYS cold when everyone else is just fine, then this is for you.
 In the winter, you may tend to wake up cold and then never get warm.
 Drinking anything other than a warm beverage just makes it worse.
-You may have never consciously realized this, but if you were tracking your water intake, you might notice the difference.
+You may have never consciously realized this, but if you were tracking your water intake, you might notice less water intake during the colder months.

 The solution?
 I have to admit that I haven’t found a great solution for this one yet but here is one way to drink your water and also a warm beverage.
 Heat up a glass of water, add lemon (or lemon juice), and a sweetener of your choice.
 I use liquid stevia.
 It isn’t a perfect solution but it will allow you to drink pure water and stay warm at the same time.